 Alumni Spotlight

-“I knew that the university was there to support me and encourage me to excel,” said Henry, a Knoxville, Tennessee, native.
+“I knew that the university was there to support me and encourage me to excel,” said the Knoxville, Tennessee, native.

-Initially, Henry was not interested in pursuing a career in architecture.
+Initially, he was not interested in pursuing a career in architecture.
 His passion was art and had been since he was a child.

-Henry was inspired by two people while at MSU.
-One was Glenn Murcutt, a famous Australian architect who Henry was able to interview and study after receiving the Jones Traveling Research Fellowship while a student.
-The other was Emily McGlohn, who was Henry’s mentor, professor and research advisor.
+Henry-Litchliter was inspired by two people while at MSU.
+One was Glenn Murcutt, a famous Australian architect who Henry-Litchliter was able to interview and study after receiving the Jones Traveling Research Fellowship while a student.
+The other was Emily McGlohn, who was his mentor, professor and research advisor.

-Since graduating from Mississippi State, Henry has stayed busy.
+Since graduating from Mississippi State, Henry-Litchliter has stayed busy.

-“The first project I worked on after school was the extensive renovation of Operation Shoestring,” Henry said, “a non-profit after-school program that provides educational, artistic, and social development activities for children in the surrounding West Jackson community."
+“The first project I worked on after school was the extensive renovation of Operation Shoestring, a non-profit after-school program that provides educational, artistic and social development activities for children in the surrounding West Jackson community," he said.

 Q & A with Zachary Henry